-Most people who have a cardiovascular disease (for example, angina, peripheral vascular disease, or a previous heart attack, transient ischaemic attack (TIA) or stroke) take a low-dose aspirin (75 mg) each day.
-This reduces the risk of having a heart attack by about a third and the risk of having a stroke by about a quarter.
+Most people who have a cardiovascular disease (for example, angina, peripheral arterial disease, or a previous heart attack, transient ischaemic attack (TIA) or stroke) take a low-dose aspirin (75 mg) each day or clopidogrel (75 mg) each day.
+This reduces the risk of having a heart attack by about a third.
+It reduces the risk of having a stroke by about a quarter.
 A daily low dose of aspirin also reduces the risk of developing a number of common cancers.
 Some doctors recommend that all people aged 45-50 should consider taking a daily low dose of aspirin until the age of about 75.
-But, discuss the pros and cons and your own circumstances with your GP before taking regular aspirin, as in some people aspirin causes serious bleeding from the gut, which is sometimes fatal.
+But, discuss the pros and cons and your own circumstances with your GP before taking regular aspirin or clopidogrel.
+This is because in some people these can cause serious bleeding from the gut, which is sometimes fatal.

 What does aspirin do?

 Aspirin is a medicine that has been used for many years as a painkiller.
 However, it has another action to lower the risk of forming a blood clot in the arteries of the heart (coronary arteries) or brain.
 This lowers the risk of having a heart attack or stroke.